 - Building contact information/a way for prospects to request more information or book a tour

-Listing your vacancies on an apartment listing site helps you reach a larger audience, book more tours, and sign leases faster.
+Listing your vacancies with an ILS helps you reach a larger audience, book more tours, and sign leases faster.

 Why you need to use rental listing sites